 I was an outstanding student -- or, more precisely, since I couldn't be an outstanding athlete I compensated by becoming an outstanding student.
 Athletic achievement and academic achievement were roughly on a par in terms of parental and grandparental approval, but athletic achievement resulted in a greater popularity, a greater sense of belonging, in society as a whole -- at least Sharon, PA, society -- and was therefore preferable.

 Bob was still a very good athlete in junior high but by the time we got to high school he was no longer a star.
 I'm not sure whether it was something physical (other kids grew more?), psychological, or what, but while I was establishing my identity as an intellectual, he was losing his as an athlete -- and had a hard time finding something to replace it.

-My younger twin brothers, Jim and Larry, were born on May 11, 1959.
+My younger twin brothers, Jim and Larry, were born in May, 1959.

 In 1967, after graduating from Sharon High School, I headed to Oberlin College, and Bob headed to Kent State University, both in Ohio.